samruddhikhandale/vscs-in-codespaces/README.md

 ### Create a Codespace
 1. Click Code > Open with Codespaces
 1. In the VS Code terminal, run ./init and follow the instructions, pasting in the url to your ADO repo.

-## Issues/Feedback

-- Feedback appreciated, create issues on this repo if anything 🤗